I ragazzi della 3ª C

-I ragazzi della 3ª C was an Italian television series.
+I ragazzi della 3ª C is an Italian teen comedy television series.

 Plot

 The TV series, set in Italy in the 1980s, tells the story of a class at "Leopardi" high school in Rome, on the way to the final exams.
 It consists of three seasons for a total of 33 episodes broadcast from 1987 to 1989 on Italy 1, TV station of Fininvest (now Mediaset).